Anna Neagle: Cinematic beginnings

 Two years after Nell Gwyn, she followed up with another real-life figure, portraying Irish actress Peg Woffington in Peg of Old Drury (1936).
 That same year, she appeared in Limelight, a backstage film musical in which she played a chorus girl.
 Her co-star was Arthur Tracy, who had gained fame in the United States as a radio performer known as the Street Singer.
 The film also featured Jack Buchanan in an uncredited cameo. performing "Goodnight Vienna".

 Neagle and Wilcox followed with a circus trapeze fable Three Maxims (1937), which was released in the United States as The Show Goes On.
 The film, with a script featuring a contribution from Herman J. Mankiewicz (later to co-write Citizen Kane with Orson Welles), had Neagle performing her own high-wire acrobatics.
-Although now highly successful in films, Neagle continued acting on stage.
+Although now highly successful in films, Neagle continued acting on the stage.
 In 1934, while working under director Robert Atkins, she performed as Rosalind in As You Like It and Olivia in Twelfth Night.
 Both productions earned her critical accolades, despite the fact that she had never performed Shakespearean roles before.

 In 1937, Neagle gave her most prestigious performance so far – as Queen Victoria in the historical drama Victoria the Great (1937), co-starring Anton Walbrook as Prince Albert.
 The script by Robert Vansittart and Miles Malleson (from Laurence Housman's play Victoria Regina) alternated between the political and the personal lives of the royal couple.
 The Diamond Jubilee sequence that climaxed the film was shot in Technicolor.
 Victoria the Great was such an international success that it resulted in Neagle and Walbrook playing their roles again in an all-Technicolor sequel entitled Sixty Glorious Years (1938), co-starring C. Aubrey Smith as the Duke of Wellington.
 While the first of these films was in release, Neagle returned to the London stage and entertained audiences with her portrayal of the title role in Peter Pan.